maximzubkov/fft-scan/README.md

 \end{bmatrix}\right) [:4, :])
 $$

 Note that line 3 (counting from 0) of the circulant matrix is different from line 3 of the initial matrix.
-This can be fixed, if we calculate $Z_2$ using circulant and after then multiply the output by $L_T$ to fix this inconsistency.
+This can be fixed, if we calculate $Z_2$ using circulant and then multiply the output by $L_T$ to fix this inconsistency.

 ##### 3.7 Negative values of matrix $A$